I get one question over and over in email:

 It’s also incredibly safe (if arguably boring), and convenient to pretty much everything including Chapultepec Park, the Angel of Independence, and totally walkable to any of the other neighborhoods in this Top 5 list.

-This is where I’ll be staying with my husband and brother-in-law for our upcoming Mexico City long weekend staycation.
+This is where I stayed with my husband and brother-in-law for our Mexico City long weekend staycation.

 I don’t know why, but Chapultepec often gets left out of neighborhood recommendations (someone please tell me why!) when it’s actually so convenient to the other neighborhoods if you like to walk, and has SO much to do without even leaving the zone… like: Chapultepec Park!
 Chapultepec Zoo!
 Chapultepec Castle!
 A big outdoor market!
 The anthropology museum!
 The voladores!
 Regular outdoor art installations!